 If you wish to map the remainder of the fields that cannot be mapped directly into the client record, then you can map them into the "Notes" field.
 There are two notes fields, one for the contact record and one for the client record.
 You should choose the field best suited for your data.
 You can map multiple columns into the Notes field that will be concatenated together.

 When you have mapped all fields, scroll to the bottom and click "Continue" to specify a counselor and funding source to be applied to all imported records (as shown in green):

-In orange, we see that one of the contacts in our import file matches an existing contact already in the database.
+In orange, we see that two contacts in our import file match existing contacts already in the database.
 Neoserra will try to match contacts based upon name, phone number and/or email address.
 In the example shown above, the match is simply based upon the name of the contact.
 You can hover over the match to see if they are, in fact, the same person.
 If they are not, then you can toggle away from the match and choose "(new)" instead, in which case Neoserra will create a new contact with the same name.

 When you have reviewed all records, click "Continue" and you will see all newly imported records.
 Consider that you can still abandon the process before clicking "Continue"!
 Once you click Continue, the records will be imported into your database and, once imported, you will need to delete them manually if they prove to have been imported in error.
 Please note that the import process is not fast, it will take considerable time to import the records - do not click the "Continue" button more than once.
 Allow the process to finish and once completed you will see a listing of all imported records.